zafarrafii/CQHC-Python/README.md

 ## tests.ipynb

-This Jupyter notebook shows some tests for extracting and experimenting with the constant-Q transform (CQT) spectral envelope coefficients (CQT-SEC) (more personal).
+This Jupyter notebook shows some tests for extracting and experimenting with the constant-Q transform spectral envelope coefficients (CQT-SEC) (more personal).

 See [Jupyter notebook viewer](https://nbviewer.jupyter.org/github/zafarrafii/CQT-SEC-Python/blob/master/tests.ipynb).

 ## notes.ipynb

-This Jupyter notebook shows some notes regarding the justification and evaluation of the constant-Q transform (CQT) spectral envelope coefficients (CQT-SEC) (more official).
+This Jupyter notebook shows some notes regarding the justification and evaluation of the constant-Q transform spectral envelope coefficients (CQT-SEC) (more official).

 See [Jupyter notebook viewer](https://nbviewer.jupyter.org/github/zafarrafii/CQT-SEC-Python/blob/master/notes.ipynb).